gianvallejos92/openai-lwc/README.md

-# Lightning Web Component with OpenAI
+# Lightning Web Component with OpenAI (ChatGPT)

 Lightning Web Component that connects open ai to generate blog posts by a subject.
 Author: Gian Vallejos
 Date: 30/04/2023

-# Lightning Web Component with ChatGPT

-Application to generate Blog Posts selecting a Subject and a number of words.
-In addition, we can save the records in the Post\_\_c object.
+# Description

+Application developed with Lightning Web Components to generate Blog Posts.
+We can set the "Subject" and the desired "Number of Words" of the post.

+Also, we can save those post ideas in our Post\_\_c Object.

 ![plot](./ChatGPT_LWC.PNG)

-# Steps to configurate the application
+# Steps to Configurate the Application

 ## Create API_KEY: